JoshuaHenriques/crunchbase-crawler/README.md

 greasemonkey/getExperts.js

-Grabs data on the employees on the current company employee page you are currently viewing.
+Grabs data on the employees on the current company employee page you are currently viewing on crunchbase.com